MartianColonist/POSEIDON/docs/content/albedo_database.rst

 **When using any albedos in a publication, please be sure to cite the publication the data was collected in, as well as relevant publications for original laboratory measurements.
-If you use the functionality of surfaces with POSEIDON, please cite Mullens et al. 2026.**
+If you use the functionality of surfaces with POSEIDON, or use the surface albedo database, please cite Mullens et al. 2026.**

 Surface Albedo Previews
 ___________________________